-The Proposed Action would involve short-term construction activities to improve levee structures along the American River and mitigation sites.
+The Proposed Action would involve short-term construction activities to improve levee structures along the American River.
 Once construction activities are complete (approximately 1.5 years), emissions-generating activities would cease.
-Operational activities may require maintenance crews visiting the site for short periods of time to conduct light hand work.
+Operational activities may require maintenance crews visiting the site for short periods of time.
 However, these activities occur now, and therefore, the Proposed Action would not result in any long-term increase in GHG emissions.
 This issue is not discussed further.